ujr/wildmatch/README.md

 `/` in the pattern can match a `/` in the string.
 For example, we expect `*.txt` to match `file.txt`, but **not** to match `../other/file.txt`.
-As with case folding, we make this an option, so the matching remains useful for other applications.
+As with case folding, we make this an option, `PATHNAME`, so the matching remains useful for other applications.

 Two strategies: either, modify the matching logic to look at directory separators; or, match each path part separately.